GNOME/gnome-shell-extensions/HACKING.md

 extension name in the appropriate set (that is one of classic_extensions, default_extensions or all_extensions).

+Finally, to be able to enable the extension invididually, modify the [Meson's options file](meson_options.txt) file by adding the extension name to the enable_extensions choice's field.

 Don't forget to add any translatable file to po/POTFILES.in, and then you're done.
 The Gettext domain you should choose is gnome-shell-extensions,